Federal Direct Parent PLUS Loan

 - Parent will sign in using the parent's (Federal Student Aid) FSA ID

 Complete steps 1-4

 A credit check will be processed to determine eligibility.
 If the credit check comes back favorable, the parent will have to complete a Master Promissory Note (MPN) once the loan has been processed.
-The MPN will be completed on the same website, www.studentloans.gov If the parent loan is denied, the parent may request to have an endorser for the loan or appeal the credit decision.
-If the loan is subsequently approved, the parent will then be required to complete Parent Plus Loan Counseling as well as the MPN at the same website.
+The MPN will be completed on the same website, https://studentloans.gov.
+If the parent loan is denied, the parent may request to have an endorser for the loan or appeal the credit decision.
+If the loan is subsequently approved, the parent will then be required to complete Parent Plus Loan Counseling as well as the MPN on the same website.

 If the parent loan is denied and the parent does not want to pursue an endorser or appeal the denial, then the student is eligible to borrow up to an additional $4000 unsubsidized loan.

 Loan Amount: The maximum loan amount the parent can borrow is the student's Cost of Attendance minus any other financial aid.
 The Plus loan has a fixed interest rate of 7.0% for loans disbursed after 7/1/17.